ojhajayant/eva/week4/Readme.md

  2. conv2d-BLOCK with 2 layers (in this case):
     This block will be placed after the first "image-conv2d" layer, and one more instance of this block, will also follow the transition-block (explained below) later.
-    In this evolution-experiment, kernel numbers numbers initially started out as (8-16) for the 'first-2-layer-block' & (8-16) for the 'second-2-layer-block', but in the final architecture(which met the requirements) it became (16-16) for the 'first-2-layer-block' & (24-24) for the 'second-2-layer-block'.
+    In this evolution-experiment, kernel numbers initially started out as (8-16) for the 'first-2-layer-block' & (8-16) for the 'second-2-layer-block', but in the final architecture(which met the requirements) it became (16-16) for the 'first-2-layer-block' & (24-24) for the 'second-2-layer-block'.